madebykind/madebykind-v3/content/for/clientearth.md

 draft: false
 from: mat
 title: ClientEarth
-heading: We want to help get environmental justice
+heading: We also want environmental justice
 subheading: We’re Kind, and we’d love to support the amazing work you do to protect people and planet through the law.
 Your mission aligns perfectly with the kind of brands we support and we’d love to use our expertise to help grow awareness and get more people backing ClientEarth’s work.
 cover_img: images/work_plan_vivo_mobile_hero.jpg
 cover_img_alt: Plan Vivo website on a mobile device, on a rock